-- 1. Prices and other transaction terms are determined in the same manner as general transactions, upon individual negotiations. - 2.
-The transaction amount does not include consumption tax.
+1. Prices and other transaction terms are determined in the same manner as general transactions, upon individual

+- 2. The transaction amount does not include consumption tax.
 Outstanding receivables and payables relating to transactions subject to consumption tax include consumption tax. - 3.
-In the fiscal year that ended in March 2023, the method used for the disclosure of transaction amounts has changed.
-Transactions now include gross amounts for agent transactions that are included in sales of raw materials, etc. to associates and purchases of automobiles, etc. from associates, which are net amounts on the income statements.
+Transaction amounts include gross amounts for general agent transactions that are included in sales of raw materials and other items to related parties and purchases of automobiles, etc. from related parties.
+These general agent transactions are net amounts in the income statement.